 - Vote Absentee: Request an absentee ballot as soon as possible.
 Learn more about requesting and filling out your ballot through the League of Women Voters or VoteEarlyNY.org.
 Solicitud de balota para voto en ausencia del estado de Nueva York.

-- Vote on Primary Day and Election Day: The polls will be open in New York State from 6 am to 9 pm.
-Find your polling place.
+- Vote on Primary Day and Election Day: Find your polling place.